Wil1i/Star-Bot-Discord/README.md

 ## TODO

-- [ ] Complete `functions > permission > check` (Enable permission check for def permissions && Enable permission check for custome permissions )
+- [x] Complete `functions > permission > check` (Enable permission check for def permissions && Enable permission check for custome permissions )
-- [ ] Complete `index.js > messageCreate event > Command Handler` (Check everything and make sure this option have not any bugs)
+- [x] Complete `index.js > messageCreate event > Command Handler` (Check everything and make sure this option have not any bugs)
-- [ ] Complete `functions > log` (Check everything and make sure this option have not any bugs)
+- [x] Complete `functions > log` (Check everything and make sure this option have not any bugs)
 - [ ] Move commands to Slash-Commands
 - [ ] Add command `mute` (No-Role) (Description in DM)
+- [ ] When a user server-muted , save this to database for fix leave/join bug (if user leave from server and join again, user will be unServer mute)

-## Functions
+## Library

-`config` : Only config database (check everything in config.json if it's need and register to database) `log` : Handle all log requests
-`permission` : Handle all permission requests (for example Administrator permission)
+for check permission : -
+for log : -
+for config database : -

 ## Events